Our plans to bring Center Parcs to Scotland

 Next consultation event

-We are holding a number of drop-in consultation events, with our next meeting at Denholm Village Hall on Wednesday 26 March 2025 (2pm to 7pm), where we will display our initial plans and have members of the Center Parcs team available to answer any questions.
+We are holding a number of drop-in consultation events, with our next meeting at Selkirk RFC on Thursday 24 April 2025 (2pm to 7pm), where we will display our initial plans and have members of the Center Parcs team available to answer any questions.
 Please sign up for emails to ensure you don’t miss updates on these events.

 A luxury lodge in a woodland setting